rexhip/rexhip/docs/code_snippets/exec_order.md

                   data_addr := 123,
                   data_ptr := #query_1);
         #state += BOOL_TO_SINT(#mb_query.done);
-        // «#mb_query.done» is set true when the query above done
+        // «#mb_query.done» is set true when the query above is done
 	// successfully.
 When next query is executed, «#mb_query.done»
 	// is set back false.